skingdev/fresco-bakery/README.md

 ## Tutorial

 After you've completed the steps below for the installation, if you want, take a look at the [tutorial](tutorial.md) for a walkthrough and explanation of creating a sample web site based on this source code.
+There is a branch called "finished-app" that contains the code that matches up with the finsihed tutorial.

 ## Installation